 Figure 2.
-Overview of the contributors information from a specific GitHub project [Constantino and Figueiredo 2022].
+Overview of the contributors information from a specific GitHub project (Constantino and Figueiredo, 2022).

-Figure 3 depicts a screenshot of COOPFINDER with a list of recommended collaborators for the target developer, which may vary depending on the selected strategy and the rank of relevant files for each project developer, as described in Section 3.1.
-Frame (D) displays project information, such as the repository name, number of stars, number of forks, and number of open issues, to which the recommended collaborators belong.
+Figure 3.
+Overview of developer recommendations and their aggregated information (Constantino and Figueiredo, 2022).

+belong.
 Frame (E) presents information about the target developer, such as their name, avatar, last commit date, number of total commits, followers, and followings.
 Finally, Frame (F) shows a list of recommended developers with similar interests based on co-changed files.

 In Frame (F), users can select one of the recommended collaborators to compare with the target developer shown in Frame (E).
 Once selected, Frame (G) displays the two chosen collaborators along with their names and forks, linked with their GitHub profile.
 Frame (H) enables users to analyze the common files of the two developers.
+For instance, "t/discovery/nacos.t" and "apisix/discovery/nacos.lua" are common files that both developers.
+They are interested in and are familiar with these files (Figure 3).
 Finally, in Frame (I), the recommended developer's expertise (programming language) related to the focused project is presented.
 This expertise is calculated as a percentage of the total number of files changed in each programming language.
+Note that, this feature is not the primary focus of our current work.
+However, we leave this space open for potential avenues for future research.
+Other works, such as (Oliveira et al., 2019, 2020; de Neira et al., 2018), explored the expertise of the developers.

-4. Study Design
+4 Study Design

-This section presents the design of an experiment study to evaluate the developer recommendations based on co-changed files supported by a prototype-tool, namely COOPFINDER.
+This section presents the design of an experiment study to evaluate the developer recommendations based on co-changed files supported by a prototype-tool, namely CoopFinder.
 Due to the Covid-19 pandemic, we performed the experiment remotely.
-However, all instructions necessary were available for the participants.
+However, all instructions and tools necessary were available to participants.
 Besides, the first author was available to clarify any doubts.
-To collect the data, we adopted questionnaires specially designed for this evaluation by using the Google Forms10 service.
+To collect the data, we adopted questionnaires specially designed for this evaluation by using the Google Forms service.
 Next, we describe our goal, research questions, formulated hypotheses, and the research method.

-10https://docs.google.com/forms, accessed in April 2022.
+&lt;sup>10https://docs.google.com/forms, accessed in April 2022.